School Fishing Program

 the School Fishing Program has been discontinued.

-Each year the Stanley Park Optimist Club sponsors a program (through the schools) to encourage local students to get out and experience the joys of fishing.
-Initiated by Optimist member Ron Bauman, the program has expanded to include more schools each year under his guidance and leadership.
+Each year (until Sept.
+2017) the Stanley Park Optimist Club sponsored a program (through the schools) to encourage local students to get out and experience the joys of fishing.
+Initiated by Optimist member Ron Bauman, the program expanded over the years to include more schools under his guidance and leadership.
 Unfortunatedly, the Program depended on Ron and, with his move to Elliot Lake in Sept.
 2017, he is no longer to offer his services so the Program has been discontinued.
 We wish Ron (and Michael and Sharon) all the best in their latest adventure!

 In 2011 the students of Mrs. Watson's class (Sheppard School, Cambridge) caught the largest fish ever in the School Fishing Program's history - a 32 1/2" carp!
 Congratulations - well done!
 (See the photo in the photo album under PHOTOS or slide show below.)